codespin-ai/scratchpad-js/README.md

 Available tools:
 - list_projects: See available projects
-- execute_command: Run commands in project's Docker container
+- execute_command: Run commands in a Docker container.
 - execute_batch_commands: Run multiple commands in sequence with a single call
 - write_file: Create or modify files
 - write_batch_files: Create or modify multiple files in a single call
 - get_project_config: Get project details

 TOKEN USAGE WARNING:
-Large directory listings or file contents can consume significant tokens.
-To avoid this:
-1. Navigate directories incrementally (avoid recursive listings)
+1. Navigate directories incrementally (avoid recursive listings) unless you know that there aren't many entries
 2. Skip dependency/build directories (node_modules, dist, target, etc)
-3. Preview files before full reads
+3. Request only the files you need
-4. Request specific files rather than entire directories
-5. Check file sizes before requesting full content (use 'wc -c <filename>' or 'ls -l')
+4. If you're requesting files which can potentially be large, check file sizes before requesting full content (use 'wc -c <filename>' or 'ls -l')

+Minimize calls to the LLM:
-6. Use execute_batch_commands for predictable command sequences
+1. Use execute_batch_commands for predictable command sequences.
+For example "cat a.txt", "cat b.txt".
+They're executed sequentially, and results returned.
-7. Use write_batch_files when creating multiple small files at once
+2. Use write_batch_files when creating multiple small files at once.
+But if they're large files (>5KB), use separate calls.

 Efficient workflow example:

 GOOD:
+> // Start with this.
+Get all projects.
 > list_projects

+// Find what's in the src directory.
 > execute_command {projectDir: "/path", command: "ls src"}

-> execute_command {projectDir: "/path", command: "ls -l src/config.ts"} # Check file size
+// Find a specific file.
-> execute_command {projectDir: "/path", command: "head -n 20 src/config.ts"}
+> execute_command {projectDir: "/path", command: "cat src/config.ts"}

+// Write a specific file.
 > write_file {projectDir: "/path", filePath: "src/config.ts", content: "..."}

+> // Run multiple commands at once.
+> execute_batch_commands {projectDir: "/path", commands: ["cat a.txt", "cat b.txt"]}

+> // Another example of batching commands
 > execute_batch_commands {projectDir: "/path", commands: ["npm install", "npm test"]}

+> // If files are small, write them out at once
 > write_batch_files {projectDir: "/path", files: [{filePath: "file1.txt", content: "..."}, {filePath: "file2.txt", content: "..."}]}

 BAD (wastes tokens):
+> // Gets a big list of files.
+What if there's a huge node_modules in it?
 > execute_command {projectDir: "/path", command: "find . -type f"} // Lists everything

+> // Never go into node_modules, unless the user specifically asks for it.
 > execute_command {projectDir: "/path", command: "cat node_modules/package/README.md"}

-> execute_command {projectDir: "/path", command: "cat src/large-file.ts"} // Without checking size first
+> // Multiple separate write_file calls for small files
-> write_file {projectDir: "/path", filePath: "file1.txt", content: "..."} // Multiple separate write_file calls
+> write_file {projectDir: "/path", filePath: "file1.txt", content: "..."}
-> write_file {projectDir: "/path", filePath: "file2.txt", content: "..."} // for small files
+> write_file {projectDir: "/path", filePath: "file2.txt", content: "..."}

 Remember:
 - Work incrementally through directories
 - Avoid large file reads unless necessary, ask for permission as needed
-- Check file sizes before requesting full content (files >100KB can waste many tokens)
 - Commands execute in an isolated Docker container
-- You must use write_file to write file content, instead of something like echoing to a file.
+- You must always use write_file to write file content, instead of something like echoing to a file.
-- If the user asks for the output of a command, you may print the output of execute_command verbatim in a markdown codeblock.
+- If the user asks for the output of a command, you must print the output of execute_command verbatim in a markdown codeblock.
-- Of course, if you know the sizes of files you're requesting (via a previous 'ls' for example), you don't need to ask every time.
 - Use batch commands when you know a fixed sequence of commands needs to be executed.
 This saves API costs and time.
-- Use write_batch_files when writing multiple small files at once to reduce API calls.
+- Use write_batch_files to write multiple small files because this will reduce  API calls, which happen after every tool use.
 ```

 ## License